Language: EN

 generateQR('my\-text', 'path_image', 'pink')

-Most programs that use your library, which were not using the ’-’ for anything, will work without problems.
+Most programs using your library, which did not use the - character at all, will work without problems.

-But precisely the poor guy who has had the bad luck to use a ’-’, his program will crash badly.
+But just the poor one who has had the bad luck to use a -, will have their program crash badly.
 So it is a MAJOR version change, even if it only breaks in certain cases.

 In summary, in semantic versioning, what does it mean if you find that one of the fields is higher than the version you are using?

-• PATCH: You can update without problems, I have only fixed bugs
+• PATCH: You can update without problems; I just fixed bugs

 • MINOR: You can update without problems, although there are new features available

-• MAJOR: You should take a look at your program, in some cases it will crash
+• MAJOR: You should take a look at your program; in some cases, it may crash